 Lawful processing of personal data

-DocHealth will only process your personal data in accordance with one of the conditions for lawful processing set out in the GDPR.
+DocHealth will only process your personal data in accordance with one of the conditions for lawful processing set out in the UK GDPR.
 The main ways in which we process data are as follows:

 Legitimate interests – Where it is necessary to process personal data for our purposes as an organisation (our “legitimate interests”), we may do so provided that this does not override the rights and freedoms of the person whose data we are processing.
 DocHealth exercises some functions where it is necessary to process personal data for the performance of its regulatory and public protection functions (such as the processing of complaints).
 In these cases, DocHealth may rely on its legitimate interests as a body set out to promote and maintain high standards in the profession.
 In some cases, there will be some prejudice to the rights and freedoms of participants who are subject to complaints, as they may be subject to an adverse decision.
 However, any such prejudice will be outweighed by DocHealth’s legitimate interests in maintaining high standards in the profession and protection of the public.

 Where it is necessary to use personal data to provide services and consent has not been provided, we will rely on our legitimate interests in providing the services to further our organisation’s aims, provided they are not outweighed by the rights and freedoms of those using the services.